 The Netzarim Response:

 You're absolutely right.
 Christians have their own theology going.
-They have changed the name of our Savior, along with the dates of His birth, death and resurrection, and come up with their own "holy days" of Christmas and Easter instead of adhering to the commanded Seventh Day Sabbath and Biblical Feasts...all, while dining on swine and shellfish!
+They have changed the name of YHWH's Messiah, along with the dates of his birth, death and resurrection, and come up with their own "holy days" of Christmas and Easter instead of adhering to the commanded Seventh Day Sabbath and Biblical Feasts...all, while dining on swine and shellfish!
 That is exactly why many Christians are coming out of their respective churches and finding their way to Messianic synagogues!

 Man has twisted Scripture to the point where it is often unrecognizable.
 Man, with his limited, human mindset, has often followed that "small, still voice" that is Satan's deceit and, consequently, did horrendous things "in the name of the Lord".
 Yes, Jews most definitely have a reason to be angry at Christians.
 After all, Christians have been persecuting, them - even trying to completely annihilate them - in the "name of the Lord".
 Ultimately, however, none of their attempts ever worked because the Jews are still here!
 Why?
 Because the JEWS ARE GOD'S CHOSEN PEOPLE!
 God will NOT allow His People to become annihilated!